Find an Orthodontist near you

 • Improving airflow through nasal cavity

-• Excess food debris: Like your teeth, the expander is another place where food can build up.
+• Excess food debris: Like their teeth, the expander is another place where food can build up.
 It’s common for this to happen between the expander and the roof of the mouth.
 Combat this with diligent dental hygiene.

 orthodontic wax kids